MrHedmad/kerblam/README.md

 - Leverage git to isolate, rollback and run the project at a different point in time;
 - Clean up intermediate and output files quickly;
 - Manage Docker environments and run code in them for you.
-- Manage the content of you `.gitignore` for you, allowing to add files, directories and even whole languages in one command.
+- Manage the content of your `.gitignore` for you, allowing to add files, directories and even whole languages in one command.
 - Make it easy to use `pre-commit` by managing `.pre-commit-hooks`.
 - Specify test data to run and quickly use it instead of real data.